michael2012z/BitBible/markdown/KJV/files/Ezra.md

 43. The Nethinims: the children of Ziha, the children of Hasupha, the children of Tabbaoth,

-44. The children of Keros, the children of Siaha, the children of Padon,Siaha: also called, Sia
+44. The children of Keros, the children of Siaha, the children of Padon,

 45. The children of Lebanah, the children of Hagabah, the children of Akkub,

-46. The children of Hagab, the children of Shalmai, the children of Hanan,Shalmai: also called, Shamlai
+46. The children of Hagab, the children of Shalmai, the children of Hanan,

 47. The children of Giddel, the children of Gahar, the children of Reaiah,